eddie-energy/architecture/arc42/eddie-framework/building-block-view/building-block-view.md

 The application uses a plugin architecture for both inbound and outbound data exchange.
-_Inbound_ referring to the retrieval of energy data from the data provider, and _outbound_ to the communication with the eligible party, where individual plugins can be enabled to support specific data providers or data exchange protocols.
+_Inbound_ referring to the retrieval of energy data from the data provider, and _outbound_ to the communication with the Eligible Party, where individual plugins can be enabled to support specific data providers or data exchange protocols.
-These plugins are referred to as _Region Connectors_ and _Outbound Connectors_.
+These plugins are referred to as _Regional Connectors_ and _Outbound Connectors_.

 <C4 diagram="component-eddie-application" />